results-may-vary-org/postier/README.md

 So I wanted to create a tool that make only what it says and make it open-source.

-I know that developing this kind of stuff implies a lot of features (like making webgl call and not only http) but this is a cool adventure so - let's go :)
+I know that developing this kind of stuff implies a lot of features (like making graphql call and not only http) but this is a cool adventure so - let's go :)

 You can embark with me by contributing or via a [tips](https://github.com/sponsors/bouteillerAlan).